mitranim/wordplay/readme.md

 atmosfear (scary, unbreathable atmoshphere?)

+cleptocurrency (currency that is always trying to rip you off)

 wormth (abundance of worms?)

 varlord (the lord of variables?)

 mugnate (a magnate who mugs people, or a very rich mugger)

+bewares (wares that you need to be beware of for whatever reason)

 ---